CompAndSave/hugo-decap-cas/content/posts/printer-ink-scam-outsmart-deceptive-practices-and-save-money.md

 * *In 2018, HP had to pay $1.5 million in a court settlement because their printer updates caused fake error messages when people used third-party ink cartridges.*
 * *In October 2019, Epson faced a class action lawsuit because their printer firmware updates blocked the use of compatible cartridges.*

+**4. Intentional Product Aging**

+Another concerning aspect of the printer ink scam is planned product aging.
+Below are some of them:

+* **Printers Built to Fail**

+  Imagine purchasing a printer with the expectation that it will serve you well for several years.
+However, it starts experiencing frequent breakdowns after some time and becomes incompatible with the latest devices.
+This forces you to replace the printer or invest in a new one, rendering the previously purchased ink cartridges worthless and resulting in additional expenses.
+* **Forced Printer Halt**

+  Chips on the cartridges can force the printer to stop operating when any color runs out, even if other colors are available.
+Your printer will not work until you replace the empty cartridges.
+* **False Low Ink Warnings**

+  Have you ever received an error message from your printer, claiming that you're low on ink, only to replace the cartridge and find that it still has plenty of ink left?
+This happens because some printers intentionally provide inaccurate low ink warnings, prompting premature cartridge replacements.
+To learn how to bypass this, check our low ink level error guide.